Academic Information and Policies (alphabetical)

-Students who leave Concordia University in good academic standing may resume their studies in the following way:
+Students who leave Concordia University in good academic and financial standing may resume their studies in the following way:

-- Students who wish to return within one academic year (three terms) may contact the advising office to re-enroll and continue their previous academic roadmap.
+- Students who wish to return within one year (prior to the beginning of the fourth absent full term) may contact the advising office to re-enroll and continue their previous academic roadmap

-- Students who have been absent for one academic year (three terms) or more must complete the online application for admission, and will be subject to any changes in admission requirements, program requirements, and tuition increases.
+- Students who have been absent for over one year (past the beginning of the fourth full term) must complete the online application for admission, and will be subject to any changes in admission requirements, program requirements, and tuition increases.
 Institutional scholarships, Concordia Grants, and Concordia Merit Awards at the time of initial admission are subject to change upon readmission.

-Students who have been academically dismissed from the University and wish to resume their education should obtain instructions by contacting the Scholastic Standards Committee at: email@example.com.
-If a student is readmitted, s/he will be placed on academic probation until they meet minimum GPA requirements for their program.
-All readmitted undergraduate students can take a maximum of 12 credits during the first term of re-admittance.
+Students who have been academically dismissed from the University and wish to resume their education should obtain instructions by contacting the Scholastic Standards Committee at: email@example.com, and, if readmitted, will be placed on academic probation until they meet minimum GPA requirements for their program.
+Readmitted undergraduate students on academic probation can take a maximum of 12 credits during the first term of re-admittance.

 All previous course work at Concordia University remains part of the permanent record for students who have been readmitted, and the cumulative GPA includes all prior grades.